Overview

 Admission Requirements

-The MSc is suitable for graduates who have achieved an upper second class honours degree or the international equivalent in either Chemistry, Physics or Engineering.
-However, applications from similarly qualified candidates from other disciplines are welcome if they can demonstrate a sufficient level of knowledge and interest in Energy Science.
+This M.Sc. programme is suitable for graduates who have achieved an upper second-class (2.1) Honours degree or the international equivalent in either Physical Sciences or Engineering.
+However, applications from similarly qualified candidates from other disciplines are welcome if they can demonstrate a sufficient level of knowledge or interest in Energy Science.

 Course Fees